Jarryd-Ross/Jarryd-Ross/README.md

 ### Hi there 👋

 I am a third year Mechatronics Engineering student at the University of Waterloo, who is eager to learn more and sharpen my skills.
-Currently, most of my experience lies in the fundamentals, OOP and Data Structures and Algorithms.
-I am comfortable working with C, C++, Python, and SQL; languages I have picked up from school work and personal projects.
+I am comfortable working with Java, Python, C, C++, and SQL; languages I have picked up from school work and personal projects.

 Work Experience:
-- Junior Support Centre Analyst at Sunwing
+- Junior Support Centre Analyst at Sunwing (S23)
-- Software Developer Intern at Sunwing
+- Software Developer Intern at Sunwing (W24)
-- Data/DevOps Engineer working at Intuitive.Cloud
+- Data/DevOps Engineer working at Intuitive.Cloud (F24)
-- Software Developer Intern at Sony Interactive Entertainment - Playstation
+- 2x Software Developer Intern at Sony Interactive Entertainment - Playstation (S25, W26)

 Certifications:
 - AWS Certified Solutions Architect - Associate
+- DeepLearning.AI Data Engineering

-Looking mainly for Data Engineering internships, but also open to Back-End and DevOps internships as well.
+Looking mainly for Data Engineering internships, but also open to Backend and DevOps internships as well.

 📫 How to reach me **jr2ross@uwaterloo.ca**